-(1) The closing price per share on September 28, 2001, was \$7.11 as reported by the Nasdaq National Market.
+The closing price per share on September 30, 2002, was \$5.24 as reported by the Nasdaq National Market.

-Defined Benefit Plans and Other Arrangements.
+DEFINED BENEFIT PLANS AND OTHER ARRANGEMENTS.
 Long-term incentive compensation for senior executive officers is not a policy of the Company.
 Accordingly, no awards or payouts have been made.
-The Company has no retirement or pension plan except for its Employee Stock Purchase Plan and its Incentive Stock Option Plans, all of which are described below.
+The Company has no retirement or pension plan except for its 401(k) Plan and its Incentive Stock Option Plans.
+The Company terminated its Employee Stock Purchase Plan as of January 1, 2002.
+All of these plans are described below.